 The majority of children are supported within the school by class teachers and learning support assistants.
+Every child has a One Page Profile and a 'Good Day, Bad Day' proforma where they can share their thoughts about their learning.
 We use the expertise of staff from the bases to help identify specific strategies and interventions for pupils with certain difficulties.
 Where support is provided, each child is provided with a set of learning objectives that aim to meet a particular need.
 That programme is then delivered by the class teacher and/or learning support officers or special needs support assistants.
 This can be done individually, in groups or as differentiation within the class.